Post Registration Compliance Management in Singapore- An Overview

 - Adopting the seal for the company

-An official seal of the company is required for sealing the official documents of the company.
+An official seal of the company is required for sealing the official necessary papers of the company.
 These seals bear the company’s name and registration number.
 The official seal is kept under the authority of the company secretary and must be authorised by the board prior to use each time.
-The documents on which the seal is affixed should be countersigned by any two directors or 1 director and the company secretary of the company.
+The necessary papers on which the seal is affixed should be countersigned by any two directors or 1 director and the company secretary of the company.

 - Issuing share certificates and other types of securities